acadiageeks/agbot/README.md

 # agbot
 The Acadia Geeks Slack bot.
 Vic sucks.
+Edit this file to test deployment.